They say if it ain’t broke, don’t fix it.

 After all, if it isn’t broken…

-NOTE: Parsons is now open – you can find out more and book a table on their website HERE.
+NOTE: Parsons is open for lunch and dinner, Monday-Saturday.
+You can find out more, or book a table on their website HERE.

 Parsons | 39 Endell St, WC2H 9BA